elijaharita/eseed-math/readme.md

 `namespace esd::math` OR `namespace esdm`

 ## Goal
 This library aims to provide fast, flexible, and modern vector, matrix, and quaternion functions. `constexpr` is used everywhere possible, including constructors and operators, to maximize compile-time optimizations.
 As this is intended to be a modern library, and will likely be under active development for some time, C++20 has been chosen as the language standard as its *concepts* allow for much cleaner template code.
-There is no intention to support obscure or old compilers.
+There is no intention to support obscure or old compilers, however, all code should be standard compliant.

 This project began as part of a game engine, and is designed primarily with game programming in mind.